FaithOIgwe/Covid-19-Data-Exploration-in-SQL/README.md

-# Data Analysis and database Querying using SQL to answer business questions and help individuals make data driven decisions.
+# Data Analysis and database Querying using SQL to answer business questions and help stakeholders make data driven decisions.

 ## Covid-19 Deaths Analysis in SQL